addyosmani/backbone-fundamentals/README.md

 })
 ```

-The way the build system in r.js works is that it traverses app.js (whatever modules you've passed) and resolved dependencies, concatenating them into the final <code>release</code>(dir) folder.
+The way the build system in r.js works is that it traverses app.js (whatever modules you've passed) and resolved dependencies, concatenating them into the final `release`(dir) folder.
 CSS is treated the same way.

 The build profile is usually placed inside the 'scripts' or 'js' directory of your project.
 As per the docs, this file can however exist anywhere you wish, but you'll need to edit the contents of your build profile accordingly.

-Finally, to run the build, execute the following command once insice your <code>appDir</code> or <code>appDir/scripts</code> directory:
+Finally, to run the build, execute the following command once insice your `appDir` or `appDir/scripts` directory:

 ```javascript
 node ../../r.js -o app.build.js
 ```

 That's it.
 As long as you have UglifyJS/Closure tools setup correctly, r.js should be able to easily optimize your entire Backbone project in just a few key-strokes.
-If you would like to learn more about build profiles, James Burke has a heavily commented sample file with all the possible options available here: https://github.com/jrburke/r.js/blob/master/build/example.build.js
+If you would like to learn more about build profiles, James Burke has a [heavily commented sample file](https://github.com/jrburke/r.js/blob/master/build/example.build.js) with all the possible options available.

 ##[Practical: Building a modular Backbone Todo app with AMD & RequireJS](#practical_modularapp)

 In this chapter, we'll look at our first practical Backbone & RequireJS project - how to build a modular Todo application.
 The application will allow us to add new todos, edit new todos and clear todo items that have been marked as completed.
 For a more advanced practical, see the section on mobile Backbone development.

-The complete code for the application can can be found in the 'practicals/modular-todo-app' folder of this repo (thanks to Thomas Davis and J&eacute;r&ocirc;me Gravel-Niquet).
-Alternatively grab a copy of my side-project <a href="https://github.com/addyosmani/todomvc">TodoMVC</a> which contains the sources to both AMD and non-AMD versions.
+The complete code for the application can can be found in the `practicals/modular-todo-app` folder of this repo (thanks to Thomas Davis and J&eacute;r&ocirc;me Gravel-Niquet).
+Alternatively grab a copy of my side-project [TodoMVC](https://github.com/addyosmani/todomvc) which contains the sources to both AMD and non-AMD versions.

-<strong>Note:</strong> Thomas may be covering a practical on this exercise in more detail on <a href="http://backbonetutorials.com">backbonetutorials.com</a> at some point soon, but for this section I'll be covering what I consider the core concepts.
+**Note:** Thomas may be covering a practical on this exercise in more detail on [backbonetutorials.com](http://backbonetutorials.com) at some point soon, but for this section I'll be covering what I consider the core concepts.

 ###Overview